ujjain127/button-cell-classifier/README.md

 - Strong performance on image classification tasks
 - Ability to learn deep representations without gradient vanishing problems due to residual connections
 - Pre-trained weights on ImageNet that provide a good starting point for transfer learning

+### ResNet50 Architecture Details

+ResNet (Residual Network) introduces the concept of "skip connections" or "shortcut connections" which allow the gradient to flow through the network directly.
+This helps overcome the vanishing gradient problem in very deep networks.
+The architecture consists of:

+1. **Initial Layers**: A 7×7 convolution with 64 filters, followed by batch normalization, ReLU activation, and max pooling
+2. **Residual Blocks**: Multiple residual blocks arranged in stages, with each block containing:
+   - A "bottleneck" design with 1×1, 3×3, and 1×1 convolutions
+   - Shortcut connections that skip 2-3 layers
+3. **Global Average Pooling**: Instead of fully connected layers at the end
+4. **Fully Connected Layer**: The final layer for classification (modified in our case to output 3 classes)

 The model architecture has been modified by:
 1. Keeping all pre-trained layers